Ribulokinase

-The 3 substrates of this enzyme are ATP, L-ribulose, and D-ribulose, whereas its 3 products are ADP, L-ribulose 5-phosphate, and D-ribulose 5-phosphate.
+The enzyme characterised from Aerobacter aerogenes and Escherichia coli converts the pentose sugar, L-ribulose, to L-ribulose 5-phosphate by transferring a phosphate group from the cofactor, adenosine triphosphate (ATP), which is converted to adenosine diphosphate (ADP).
+This reaction is part of a pathway that allows these bacteria to metabolise L-arabinose.

+The enzyme from Lactobacillus plantarum can also act on D-rubulose:

-This enzyme belongs to the family of transferases, specifically those transferring phosphorus-containing groups (phosphotransferases) with an alcohol group as acceptor.
+This enzyme is a transferase, specifically one transferring phosphorus-containing groups (phosphotransferases) with an alcohol group as acceptor.
 The systematic name of this enzyme class is ATP:L(or D)-ribulose 5-phosphotransferase.
 Other names in common use include ribulokinase (phosphorylating), and L-ribulokinase.
-This enzyme participates in pentose and glucuronate interconversions.